aswathm786/mini-ecom/README.md

 - **Admin Panel**: http://localhost/admin
   - Email: (value from `ADMIN_EMAIL` in `.env`)
   - Password: (value from `ADMIN_PASSWORD` in `.env`)
+  - **Note**: The admin link is not displayed in the public navigation for security.
+Access the admin panel directly via the URL `/admin`.
+See [Admin Access Guide](docs/admin_access.md) for details.

 **That's it!** Your e-commerce platform is now running.